betulerkoc/stay-home-website/notes/Project/README.md

 Now that we have finished implementing the initial code base, you'll work on it to apply your own ideas

+## Requirement

+- The backend should be connected to frontend through REST API
+- The project should have at least one POST, one GET and one DELETE requests, PATCH is optional
+- Uses sequelize to connect to the database
+- Uses passport.js for authentication

 ## Process

 We will be following a standard open-source development process: